explodinglabs/explodinglabs.github.io/docs/_posts/airflow/2018-01-12-generate-fernet-key.markdown

 ---
 layout: post
-title: Generate a Fernet key for Airflow
+title: Generate a Fernet key with Python
 description:
     How to create a fernet key which is required for storing encrypted passwords.